 What is the minimum stay?

-Minimum of 90 days with additional stay as determined appropriate and necessary for Sustainable change.
+Minimum of 3 months with additional stay as determined appropriate and necessary for sustainable change.

-Unlike other facilities we know there is not a magic number in terms of student development and progress.
-Some students may only require 90 days, others more.
+Unlike other facilities, we know there is not a magic number in terms of student development and progress.
+Some students may only require 3 months, while others may need more.

 Be wary of facilities that require longer or more arbitrary time frames for students’ successful completion; since every student is different, so are their therapeutic needs.

 This typically requires a minimum of 3-6 months.
 This includes a slow progressive step toward independence, accounting for the needs of the student and seeking the highest likelihood of success.

 Check out the Transitional page for details of the process and steps we utilize.